TOBE-TOGETHER/tobe-blog/README.md

 ## Others

 Currently, this project is still in the development stage, we are trying our best to enrich the functions and constantly polish the details to present a better experience to users.
-You can go to [project page](https://github.com/orgs/TOBE-TOGETHER/projects/1) to see the latest development plan and progress, also raise [issues](https://github.com/TOBE-TOGETHER/tobe-blog/issues) to let us know if any features or helps you need.
+You can go to [project page](https://github.com/orgs/TOBE-TOGETHER/projects/1) to see the latest development plan and progress, or raise [issues](https://github.com/TOBE-TOGETHER/tobe-blog/issues) to let us know if any features or helps you need.

 ## Contact